tioui/Eiffel_Game2/opengl/README.md

 Contain functionnalities of OpenGL up to 4.4 and GLU up to 1.2 and GLEW.
 Even if the video card of the system does not support a functionnality, the program will still compile but the call to the functionnality will fail.
-You can use glewIsSupported to see if a functionnality is supported by the video card at runtime. glewInit must be used after the creation of a {GAME_WINDOW_GL}.
+You can use glew_is_supported to see if a functionnality is supported by the video card at runtime. glewInit must be used after the creation of a {GAME_WINDOW_GL}.